Training

 Summer Institute in American Indian Child Welfare

 The Summer Institute in American Indian Child Welfare is an annual gathering specifically for tribal child welfare workers and administrators to discuss critical issues related to American Indian child welfare in the State of Minnesota.
-The Center for Regional and Tribal Child Welfare Studies coordinates this conference that represents a truly unique opportunity for tribal child welfare staff to gather and learn with colleagues from across Minnesota.
+The Center for Regional and Tribal Child Welfare Studies and the Tribal Training and Certification Partnership coordinate this conference that represents a truly unique opportunity for tribal child welfare staff to gather and learn with colleagues from across Minnesota.

 Continuing education units are available for licensed professionals.